 It is also recommended that you practise the format of the test to ensure that you know what to expect on test day.
 You can find a number of different resources online to help you do this, such as in the SAT subject tests’ student guide.

 No matter your level of Spanish, a private tutor can help you learn the language of Cervantes in the best way.
 What’s more, revising for Spanish exams with a tutor is a sure fire way to make sure you are fully prepared for the big day.

 A private Spanish tutor will adapt to a student and their difficulties.
 How to review well?
 Simply follow the guide that your professor has concocted!
 One less thing to do for those who have trouble figuring out where and how to start.

 Is your weakness your speaking ability?
 Passing a Spanish test isn’t a given for everyone.
 Your tutor will be there to role-play conversations with you and to correct your pronunciation and grammar.
 They will be able to advise you on how to improve.

 Do you have trouble with your writing skills?
 A private Spanish teacher will help you in your revisions and can help you go over your previous corrected exams and homework assignments to improve on past mistakes.

 Meeting a private tutor in an informal setting is essential before choosing who to work with.

 That’s for you to decide!
 But a year-round tutor will allow you to have the best chance of succeeding.
 You will be more at ease, you will better manage your stress, and you will without a doubt attain a higher level of Spanish than the majority of your classmates.

-Word to the wise: You need to be preparing for your Spanish AP test the entire year, and even before!
-You don’t learn a modern language in a few weeks.
-Engaging with Spanish early on is the best way to pass your Spanish test.
+A word to the wise: You need to be preparing for the entire year, and maybe even before, in order to excel in your Spanish exams!
+You don’t learn a second language in a few weeks.
+Engaging with the modern language that is Spanish early on is the best way to pass your Spanish test.